Every child in the world has the right to an education without fear of violence or attack.

 However, increasing numbers of children are faced with their schools being occupied - or even bombed - by military forces around the world.

 As Ahmed, above, says: "I wanted to become a doctor but perhaps I won’t become anything because our school was attacked".

 Children shouldn’t pay the cost of conflict.

 That’s why over 80 countries have signed up to the Safe Schools Declaration - a commitment to protect education and stop military use of schools.

 Now, the world’s most powerful countries - the permanent members of the United Nations Security Council - need to join them.

 To the Foreign and Defence Ministers of China, Russia, and the United States:

-Will you join France and 70 other countries who have recognised that and signed the Safe Schools Declaration to protect schools from military use?
+Will you join France, the United Kingdom and the 80 other countries who have recognised that and signed the Safe Schools Declaration to protect schools from military use?